Microsoft-community/Community-website/wiki/useful-windows-tips.md

 At the top of the window, you can also enter Emojis, GIFs, Analog Emojis, and other symbols.

-## Notes
+## Note

 <sup>1</sup>: Clipboard history automatically clears after restarting your computer.
-Pinned items are not cleared.
-Pinned objects count towards the 25-object limit.
+Pinned items are not cleared, and do not count towards the 25-object limit.

 \
 \